 The Market’s Fantastic Rally Since 2009

 Chances are most of you have forgotten how spooked we were around March 2009—that’s when the Dow hit a low of about 6,600.
-But, since then the Dow has rallied ginormously to about 23,400, up a whopping 16,350 points over the past 8½ years for an average annual increase of about 16%, well above its long-term average annual return of about 6.5 – 7.0% over the past 130 years.
-So we’ve had quite an amazing run of late!
+Since then the Dow has rallied ginormously to about 23,400, up a whopping 16,350 points over the past 8½ years for an average annual increase of about 16%, well above its long-term average annual return of about 6.5–7.0% over the past 130 years.
+So, we’ve had quite an amazing run of late!

 DOW Returned 16% Average Annual Gain

-The Dow is now close to its all-time high of about 23,600 which it hit on November 7, just a few weeks ago, and well above its October 2007 pre-recession peak of about 14,100.
-We’re also past the dreaded month of October that’s historically been pretty traumatic for investors; and not just that, the Dow was actually up 3.6% this October, which was welcome relief for investors.
+The Dow is now close to its all-time high of about 23,600, which it hit on November 7, just a few weeks ago, and well above its October 2007 pre-recession peak of about 14,100.
+We’re also past the dreaded month of October that’s historically been pretty traumatic for investors.
+And not just that, the Dow was actually up 3.6% this October, which was a welcome relief for investors.